 - a) the approval and the periodical review of the general principles (including any amendments of) the Remuneration Policy; - b) Overseeing the implementation of the Remuneration Policy and does thereby ensure that it is operating as intended; - c) Re-assessment and overseeing of the identification process for the risk-identified staff according Del.
 Reg.
-(EU) No 604/2014 and 861/2016 on an ongoing basis; - d) Approval of material exemptions for individual staff members and changes to the Remuneration Policy and carefully consider and monitor their effects. - e) the direct oversight of the remuneration of the members of the management board and the senior management in the risk management and compliance functions unless this responsibility is covered by other committee of Supervisory Board of SBAG/the Subsidiary.
-Thereby the Remuneration Committee is required to make recommendations to the Supervisory Board of SBAG/the Subsidiary on the design of the remuneration package and amounts of remuneration of these functions; - f) the preparation of decisions regarding remuneration, including those which have implications for the risk and risk management of the institution concerned and which are to be taken by the management body, taking into account the long-term interests of shareholders, investors and other stakeholders in the institution and the public interest; - g) monitoring of remuneration policies, practices and the incentives created for managing risk, capital and liquidity at least once a year; - h) review the appointment of external remuneration consultants that the Supervisory Board may decide to engage for advice or support; - ensuring the adequacy of the information provided to shareholders on remuneration policies and practices, in particular in cases where variable remuneration should exceed 100% of the fixed remuneration; - assess the mechanisms and systems adopted to ensure that the remuneration system properly takes into account all types of risks, liquidity and capital levels and that the overall remuneration policy is consistent with and promotes sound and effective risk management and is in line with the business strategy, objectives, corporate culture and values and the long-term interest of the institution; - k) assess the achievement of performance targets and the need for ex post risk adjustment, including the application of malus and clawback arrangements; - review a number of possible scenarios to test how the remuneration policies and practices react to external and internal events, and back-test the criteria used for determining the award and the ex-ante risk adjustment based on the actual risk outcome; and - m) further duties and tasks delegated to the Supervisory Board in this Group Policy (c.f. point 6 hereof).
+(EU) No 604/2014 and 861/2016 on an ongoing basis; - d) Approval of material exemptions for individual staff members and changes to the Remuneration Policy and carefully consider and monitor their effects. - e) the direct oversight of the remuneration of the members of the management board and the senior management in the risk management and compliance functions unless this responsibility is covered by other committee of Supervisory Board of SBHU. - f) the preparation of decisions regarding remuneration, including those which have implications for the risk and risk management of the institution concerned and which are to be taken by the management body, taking into account the long-term interests of shareholders, investors and other stakeholders in the institution and the public interest; - g) monitoring of remuneration policies, practices and the incentives created for managing risk, capital and liquidity at least once a year;

+- h) review the appointment of external remuneration consultants that the Supervisory Board may decide to engage for advice or support; - i) ensuring the adequacy of the information provided to shareholders on remuneration policies and practices, in particular in cases where variable remuneration should exceed 100% of the fixed remuneration: - assess the mechanisms and systems adopted to ensure that the remuneration system properly takes into account all types of risks, liquidity and capital levels and that the overall remuneration policy is consistent with and promotes sound and effective risk management and is in line with the business strategy, objectives, corporate culture and values and the long-term interest of the institution; - k) assess the achievement of performance targets and the need for ex post risk adjustment, including the application of malus and clawback arrangements; - review a number of possible scenarios to test how the remuneration policies and practices react to external and internal events, and back-test the criteria used for determining the award and the ex-ante risk adjustment based on the actual risk outcome; and - m) further duties and tasks delegated to the Supervisory Board in this Policy (c.f. point 5 hereof).